GameDistribution/gd-sdk-flash-bridge/README.md

 ### Debugging
 Enable debugging by running this command from within your browsers' developer tool.
 ```
-tunnl.openConsole();
+gdsdk.openConsole();
 ```

 ## Deployment
 Deployment of the SDK to production environments is done through TeamCity.
-The `grunt build` task will build the javascript you need and will place it within the js folder.
+The `grunt build` task will build the javascript you need and.
 The files are hosted within the `gd-flash-sdk` Google Cloud bucket.